-APPENDIX A Evolution and Natural Selection Survey - Biology Department, Spring 2009 Name 1.
-Natural populations of organisms that can interbreed and produce fertile young and are reproductively isolated from other such groups are known as 2.
-A change in frequency of a particular trait in a population over time is 3.
-A particular structure, behavior, or physiological function that allows organisms possessing it to survive and reproduce more than individuals in the population that lack it A permanent change in a cell's DNA, usually caused by errors in copying the DNA, that is the raw material for evolution 5.
-A structure with similar function but different ancestral origins is a(n) structure.
-(Example: bee's wings and bird's wings) 3.
+Evolution and Natural Selection Survey - Biology Department, Spring 2009 Name

+- 1. Natural populations of organisms that can interbreed and produce fertile young and are reproductively isolated from other such groups are known as - 2.
+A change in frequency of a particular trait in a population over time is - 3.
+A particular structure, behavior, or physiological function that allows organisms possessing it to survive and reproduce more than individuals in the population that lack it - 4.
+A permanent change in a cell's DNA, usually caused by errors in copying the DNA, that is the raw material for evolution - 6.
 A structure that no longer has a function in an organism, that has a function in related organisms, is a(n)structure.
-(Example: pelvic bones in whales) 7.
-What is the mechanism of adaptive evolution?
-3. The apparent similarity between marsupial mammals in Australia and ecologically equivalent ' mammals in other parts of the world is an example of evolution.
-9. The five major mechanisms of evolution are: ----------------------------------- What TWO evolutionary mechanisms play a major role in resistance to HIV? and A type of natural selection that acts to eliminate one extreme from an array of 11 .
-A type of natural selection that acts to eliminate one extreme from an array of phenoptypes is called selection.
-A type of natural selection that eliminates intermediate phenotypes while favoring both extremes is called selection.
-13. The evolutionary history of an organism, represented in the form of an evolutionary tree, is called .
-14. The genetic contribution of an individual to succeeding generations, a relative term comparing the contribution of one individual to others in a population gene pool 15.
-The advantage of sexual reproduction over asexual reproduction is that sex generates (wl nich makes evolution by natural selection possible) and asexual does not.
-16. The Theory suggests that chloroplasts and mitochondria of
+(Example: pelvic bones in whales) - 7.
+What is the mechanism of adaptive evolution? - 8.
+The apparent similarity between marsupial mammals in Australia and ecologically equivalent mammals in other parts of the world is an example of evolution. - 9.
+The five major mechanisms of evolution are: - 10.
+What TWO evolutionary mechanisms play a major role in resistance to HIV? - HIV? and .
+11. A type of natural selection that acts to eliminate one extreme from an array of phenoptypes is called selection. - 12.
+A type of natural selection that eliminates intermediate phenotypes while favoring both extremes is called selection. - 13.
+The evolutionary history of an organism, represented in the form of an evolutionary tree, is called - 14.
+The genetic contribution of an individual to succeeding generations, a relative term comparing the contribution of one individual to others in a population gene pool

+15. The advantage of sexual reproduction over asexual reproduction is that sex generates

+(which makes evolution by natural selection possible) and asexual does not.